smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/02-Package-installation/README.md

 ```bash
 pip install .
 ```
-💡 __Here pip understands what he has to do thanks to his budy and MVP `setup.py` file__
+💡 __Here pip understands what he has to do thanks to his buddy and MVP `setup.py` file__
 💡 __Thanks to his MVP, he knew he had to install dependencies from `requirements.txt`__

 ## Project as a package
 Your mlproject is now a package, just like pandas or sklearn

-Go anywhere you want and launch inside `ipython` or `python` interpreter or inside a notebook:
+Go anywhere you want and run inside either `ipython` or a `python` interpreter or a notebook:

 ```python
 from mlproject.lib import clean_data